rayotoo/Neuroscience.github.io/index.md

 b.
 Upper extremities extended with fingers flexed and forearms pronate.
 c.
 The neck and head are extended.

-## 4. Discuss the role of cerebellum in controlling the motor activity.
+## 4. The role of cerebellum in controlling the motor activity.
-Solution

 Historically, the cerebellum has been considered a motor structure.
 In that, a cerebellar damage leads to a marked impairments of motor control.
 The cerebellum works with other motor structures to modify the motor commands of the descending pathways to make movements